SuperEar: Eavesdropping on Mobile Voice Calls via Stealthy Acoustic Metamaterials: Methodology

-where \( P_0 \) is the input sound pressure, \( n_r \) is the refractive index, \( \lambda_0 \) is the wavelength of the sound wave in air, \( \rho \) is the density of the medium, and \( c \) is the speed of sound.
+where \(P_0\) is the input sound pressure, \(n_r\) the effective refractive index, \(\lambda_0\) the wavelength in air, \(\rho\) the medium density, and \(c\) the speed of sound.
+Increasing \(n_r\) concentrates more acoustic energy at the microphone.
+The gain is strongest near the resonant frequency \(f_r\).
+For the parameters above, the resonator exhibits a resonance at 563 Hz, enhancing sound in a narrow 100 Hz band with up to 16× gain~\cite{meta}.